Creator Of Red Solo Cup, Robert Hulseman, Dies At 84

 Hulseman's obituary says he died peacefully on Dec.
 21 surrounded by his family.

-This weekend, while you're ringing in the new year, remember to raise a Red Solo Cup and toast its inventor.
+This weekend, while you're ringing in the new year, remember to raise a red Solo Cup and toast its inventor.